May 9, 2016

-Kedrique Moke, 25, says he was forced to become a child soldier when he was recruited at age 10 into the Union des Patriotes Congolais, which translates to the Union of Congolese Patriots, a rebel militia notorious for rape, torture and massacres.
+Kedrique Moke, 25, says he was forced to become a child soldier when he was recruited at age 10 into the Union des Patriotes Congolais, which translates to the Union of Congolese Patriots, a group notorious for rape, torture and massacres.

 “I was fortunate to come across a good-hearted person who has ambitions similar to my own because he, too, is a former child soldier,” Moke says.
 “Consequently, we have become united by our past experiences.”

 Moke supports his two children through boxing, as well as by working as a mechanic and towing service provider.

 The boxers in Bagunda’s club compete in tournaments against boxers from neighboring Rwanda.
 The two countries have long struggled to eliminate tensions.
 Anaclet Mpongo, chief of the sports and recreation division of North Kivu province, says the tournaments help that effort.

 “We seek to promote peace amongst youth in eastern DRC and those in Rwanda,” he says.
 “It is important to us not to win but, in fact, to play quite well because we primarily engage in boxing for taste and pleasure, especially in this province which has long been in the throes of armed conflicts.”

 Bagunda says it is challenging to keep the club going.
 It lacks equipment, a training pitch and even money to cover transportation costs.

 He gets some donations, but the real thing that keeps the program going is Bagunda’s desire to give these young men hope, as he has found hope.

 “When I box, I try to leave my past as a child soldier behind me,” he says.
 “This sport gives me hope.”